RKleminski/Scrapless/README.md

 # Scrapless
-Python script for automated data collection on Dauntless Bounty Tokens
+Python script for automated data collection on Dauntless Bounty Tokens and Dauntless Bounty Rarities.
+The spreadsheet which tracks all the results and computes statistics is vailablee [here](https://docs.google.com/spreadsheets/d/1wtdNR_wwfzliNhLvSw0MW-yoDe4uhLDuPJ0mL1y1Gps/edit#gid=1171610346)

+# Requirements

+1. You must be running the game in 1920x1080 resolution, either Fullscreen or Borderless Fullscreen.
+2. Borderless Fulscreen is required to have the overlay working.

 # Setup

+## 1. Installation

 1. Install the newest version of Tesseract (available [here](https://github.com/UB-Mannheim/tesseract/wiki))
 2. Download the repository, or pre-built executable from the [releases](https://github.com/RKleminski/Scrapless/releases) page

+## 2. Configuration

-3. Open `config.json` located in `/scrapless/data/json/` and fill in the following:
+1. Open `config.json` located in `/scrapless/data/json/`

-    a) Provide your nickname in the field `name` of `user` section of the config.
-This is stored for future time-series analysis and other per-user statistics.
-If you do not wish to be identifiable, leaving this field empty will prompt Scrapless to fill it with a random ID composed of 20 characters.
-It would be of great help if you used this exact ID in the future, even after migrating to newer versions of the program
+2. Provide your nickname in the field `name` of `user` section of the config:

+    a) This is stored for future time-series analysis and other per-user statistics.

+    b) If you do not wish to be identifiable, leaving this field empty will prompt Scrapless to fill it with a random ID composed of 20 characters.
+It would be of great help if you used this exact ID in the future, even after migrating to newer versions of the program.

-    b) In the `paths` section of the config, add the path to your *Dauntless* folder in the `game` field (eg. `"game": "E:/Epic Games/Dauntless",`).
-This is necessary for the program to access game's current patch version
+3. Provide necessary paths in the `paths` section of the file:

+    a) Add the path to your *Dauntless* folder in the `game` field (eg. `"game": "E:/Epic Games/Dauntless",`).
+This is necessary for the program to access game's current patch version.

-    c) In the same `paths` section, verify that the path leading to `tesseract.exe` is correct
+    b) In the `tesseract` field, verify that the path leading to *tesseract.exe* is correct.

+4. Leave the `screen` section untouched.
+This part of the configuration is there for the future development.

+5. Configure the `overlay`:

+    a) You can completely disable the overlay by filling "No" in `enable` field.

+    b) `opacity` is a numeric value describing how transparent the overlay background and output should be.
+For example, 65 means 65% opacity.

+    c) `position` provides screen coordinates for the upper left corner of the overlay.
+Be advised that the overlay is 500px wide, while its height is determined by `font-size` and `max_lines`.

+    d) `max_lines` sets a cap of how many output lines the overlay will show.
+All output is pushed to the console regardless.

+    e) `font` sets the font to use in the output.

+    f) `font_size` determines font size on the overlay.

+    g) All fields in the `colors` section determine the colors of specific types of output lines and the background of the overlay.
+You can change them according to your wish.
+All colours are provided as HEX codes.

 # Usage